A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Method

 \section{Method}

-We have seen that Large Language Models (LLMs) perform well for downstream classification tasks in the text domain.
+Large Language Models (LLMs) have been demonstrated to perform well for downstream classification tasks in the text domain.
 This powerful ability has been widely verified on natural language tasks, including text classification, semantic parsing, mathematical reasoning, \textit{etc}.
 Inspired by these advances of LLMs, we aim to explore whether they could tackle reasoning tasks on multimodal data (\textit{i.e.} videos).
-Therefore, we propose a storytelling framework which leverages the power of LLMs to verbalize videos in terms of a text-based story and then performs downstream video understanding tasks on the generated story instead of the original video.
-Our pipeline can be used to verbalize videos and understand videos to perform complex downstream tasks such as emotion, topic and persuasion strategy detection.
+Therefore, we propose a storytelling framework, which leverages the power of LLMs to verbalize videos in terms of a text-based story and then performs downstream video understanding tasks on the generated story instead of the original video.
+Our pipeline can be used to verbalize videos and understand videos to perform complex downstream tasks such as emotion, topic, and persuasion strategy detection.